pasqualerossi/42-School-Exam-Rank-06/README.md

 - Hint: you can use nc to test your program
 - Hint: you should use nc to test your program
 - Hint: To test you can use fcntl(fd, F_SETFL, O_NONBLOCK) but use select and NEVER check EAGAIN (man 2 send)

+# Exam Practice Tool
+Practice the exam just like you would in the real exam using this tool - https://github.com/JCluzet/42_EXAM